-The MADW Sue Shelton White Scholarship
+The 2021 Sue Shelton White Scholarship

-2020 marks the 100th anniversary of the passage of the historic 19th Amendment to the U.S. Constitution which guarantees women the right to vote.
+2020 marked the 100th anniversary of the passage of the historic 19th Amendment to the U.S. Constitution which guarantees women the right to vote.
 MADW's Sue Shelton White Scholarship was established in August of 2019 to honor "Miss Sue", who played a pivotal role in that fight.
 After passage of the amendment, she returned to college, earned her law degree and became the first woman attorney to practice in Jackson, TN.

 Funds for the scholarship have been raised from MADW members and through donations from caring individuals across West Tennessee.
 MADW is grateful to all who donated to this significant scholarship.
-Fundraising is ongoing for the 2021 recipient.